nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Opens the file specified by the unique tag name.<br>
 You can open a file using its tag, with the default application in your operating system.
 Additionally, you can open all files with a specific label.
 This could potentially open many files.

+Please take note of the following:
-This command only accepts one tag or one label but not both.
+* This command only accepts one tag or one label but not both.
+* Please ensure that you have read permission to the files that you want to open.
 <div markdown="block" class="alert alert-info">
-Tip: You can tag many files that you want to open at the same time with the same label, so you can open them at once.
+**:Tip: You can tag many files that you want to open at the same time with the same label, so you can open them at once.**
 </div>

 Format: `open t>TAG_NAME` or `open l>LABEL`